and-cuau/FinanceTracker/README.md

 - **Passing Props**: Components communicate and share data through props, allowing for dynamic content rendering and a smooth user experience.
 For example, the main page component passes data to child components to display relevant content.
 - **Live-updating Data Visualization**: Weekly and daily accumulated expenditures are visualized in real-time using Chart.js Bar and Pie chart components.
 - **Accumulated Expenditure Tracking**: Server handles logic for accumulating expenditures across expenditure categories and across days and weeks.
 - **Automatic Recurring Expenditures**: Server automatically adds weekly recurring expenditures.
+Recurring expenditures are added to both weekly and daily expenditures (Added to the first day of the week for daily expenditures).
+- **Out-pacing Budget Warning**: Server notifies client if user is on track to exceed weekly budget.
+- **Expense Table to PDF Conversion**: Converts weekly expenses table to PDF file for user records.